MicrosoftDocs/dynamics-365-unified-operations-public/articles/commerce/extended-warranty.md

 ## Warranty policies

-When an extended warranty is sold, a warranty policy entity is automatically created.
+When an extended warranty is sold, a warranty policy entity is created automatically.
 The warranty policy number can be shared with the customer to give them a reference for the purchased warranty item.
-Warranty policy properties include the warranty effective start date, expiration date, terms and conditions, and warrantable item serial number, for the warranty sold.
+Warranty policy properties include the warranty effective start date, expiration date, terms and conditions, and warrantable item serial number for the warranty sold.

 >[!NOTE]
 >Warranty policy properties are generated automatically during policy entity creation and currently cannot be manually configured or edited.